 Overview

-The function of the Ballot Resolution Committee (BRC) is to resolve the comments resulting from letter ballots of draft documents.
+The function of the Ballot Resolution Committee (BRC) is to resolve the comments resulting from letter or sponsor ballots of draft documents.

 Formation

 A BRC, consisting of 802.15 WG voters, shall be formed by approval of the WG.
 It is recommended that the relevant task group, i.e. the task group that drafted the document being letter balloted, proposes the membership of the BRC to the WG.
 In the absence of a WG approved BRC, the relevant task group shall perform the function of the BRC.